ffabious/absolute-cinema-auto/Report.md

 This report documents problem solving, key ideas, results, and a concrete vision for future improvements.

+1. Completed tasks

+---

+- Rendered a video from inside of the scene
+- Detected objects in the rendered video
+- Path planning
+- Obstacle avoidance
+- Artistic result (interesting camera angles and background music)

-1. How the problem was solved
+2. How the problem was solved

 ---